glastonbridge/immaterial-wiiu-demo/README.md

 2. `mkdir build`
 3. `cd build`
 4. `/opt/devkitpro/portlibs/wiiu/bin/powerpc-eabi-cmake .. -DCMAKE_INSTALL_PREFIX=[path to the sdcard]`
 5. Optionally, also pass `-DCEMU_EXECUTABLE=[path to cemu] -DSDCARD_DIR=[path to SD card directory to run executable from, defaults to install dir]` to set up `make test` to compile, install and run the emulator.
+If you are on windows, make the `SDCARD_DIR` a Windows-side path but with forward slashes.

 Note that in step 4, the path must be posix, in the way that `msys2.exe` structures paths.
 That usually means that a path in your `C:\` filesystem is translated to `/c/` and you use forward slashes (as god intended).